 Searching for a leadership role in an international school

-You may be a very experienced leader within your local context, but unfortunately, there is an additional competitive layer for those educators seeking international school leadership opportunities.
+You may be a very experienced leader within your local context, but there is an additional competitive layer for those educators seeking international school leadership opportunities for the first time.

 What are you looking for?

 The first step on your journey overseas should be understanding your ‘why’ and knowing exactly what you are seeking in your next job.
 More important than listing the countries you are interested in, list criteria such as the size of the school, the type of curriculum, and the leadership style you want to find in the school.
 Then prioritize these criteria.

 Leadership candidates may not notice many day-to-day differences in the operational structures of international schools compared to their country of origin.
 However, behind the scenes, there are not-for-profit, embassy-supported schools as well as global chains, such as GEMS Education, Nord Anglia Education, and Cognita, who between them jointly operate hundreds of schools.
 Find out the type of leadership structure in place at schools of interest and imagine how you will rise to the challenge of working within that system.

 Once you have identified the type of school you want to work in and the type of leaders you want to work with, match this with your own personal beliefs and philosophy about education.
 It is important to find a school to work in that meets your own value system so that you don’t find yourself conflicted in your work at the school.
 This clarity is important as it helps you when you are searching for that new role within the Search database, and/or reviewing leadership vacancies.